gj33051jj/fub-sd-test1/FubarinoSD-Performance.md

-The Fubarino SD is a very fast board.
+The FubarinoSD is a very fast board.
 The processor runs at 80MHz and because it is 32bits can do quite a bit of work on each cycle.
-This page documents some performance numbers that you can use when deciding if Fubarino SD is the right tool for your project.
+This page documents some performance numbers that you can use when deciding if FubarinoSD is the right tool for your project.

 ## SD Card Read/Write